 The best moist vegan vanilla cupcakes!
 Topped with homemade raspberry buttercream frosting that will have you licking the spoon!
 Love raspberries?
 Try these raspberry favorites: Raspberry Shortbread Bars, Linzer Cookies, Chocolate Raspberry Cake.

 There is something sweet and pure about vanilla cupcakes.
 When done right, there is no need for all the icing and fluff because it should simply taste amazing on its own.
 It’s only when the cupcakes are dry and/or tasteless that you need to add more and more icing or have a cold cup of milk (non-dairy of course) to go with it.
-Now, I am not in any way saying to skip the icing, I mean, that is what makes cupcakes look so pretty, but I am saying that you just want it to taste good on its own, and the icing is simply the bonus!
+Now, I am not in any way saying to skip the icing, I mean, we are topping these with homemade raspberry buttercream frosting.
+But what I am saying, is that you just want it to taste good on its own, and the icing is simply the bonus!

 Simply put, they are perfect for birthday parties, baby showers, girls night in, holidays, or whenever the day calls for cupcakes.